Cast Iron vs. Enameled

 Same cast iron.
 Different surface.
-Enameled is cast iron with a smooth enamel layer (not ceramic).
+Enameled is cast iron with a smooth enamel layer.
 Your choice is really: “seasoning over time” vs “easy-clean from day one.

 Hero Image Hero Image